Quickback Docs

 TemplateIncludesCommand

-emptyquickback.config.ts only — no example featuresquickback create empty my-app
+blankquickback.config.ts only — no example featuresquickback start blank

-The empty template creates the project structure with quickback.config.ts only.
+The blank template creates the project structure with quickback.config.ts only.
 Add your first feature by creating a file under quickback/features/<name>/<name>.ts exporting defineTable(...) — there is no separate init step.

 TemplateIncludesCommand